bpuklich/refinerycms-wordpress-import/README.md

     2. rake wordpress:import_blog[file_name] _ONLY_PUBLISHED_ _ALLOW_DUPLICATES_
     3. rake wordpress:reset_and_import_blog[file_name]

-The first task deletes posts from Refinery blog tables along with their associated records (taggings, tags, blog_comments, blog_categories, blog_posts, blog_categories_blog_posts).
+__Task 1__ deletes posts from Refinery blog tables along with their associated records (taggings, tags, blog_comments, blog_categories, blog_posts, blog_categories_blog_posts).
 This task is useful if you need to rerun the import process.

-The second task parses the XML dump and imports blog posts, authors, comments, categories and tags into refinery tables.
-For more information about the content conversion process see [#conversion](Page and post conversion) below.
+__Task 2__ parses the XML dump and imports blog posts, authors, comments, categories and tags into refinery tables.
+For more information about the content conversion process see [Page and post conversion](#conversion) below.

 The *file_name* parameter is the path to the dump file.